ibebio/tiger-pipeline/README.md

 1. At the very least, your config files will be different, compared to the example ones from upstream.
 Therefore, they need to be secured before obtaining the upstream copy: `git stash`
 2. Obtain the updates from the Github repository: `git pull`
-3. Restore your modifications to the config files: `git stash pop`
+3. Restore your modifications to the config files: `gut stash pop`

 The above steps assume that you did not modify any parts of the workflow, except the config files.
 If the config format has changed, you might need to update them.